21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 To demonstrate, I’m going to use billionaires data.
 I’ve shared it in EDF (Exploratory Data Format) [here]() so that you can quickly import with ‘Import Exploratory Data’ option.
 If you are interested in the original data you can download it from [here](https://www.dropbox.com/home?preview=Billionaires.xlsx) as well.

-##Overview: Has Europe many women billionares?
+##Overview: Has Europe many women billionaires?

-Let's reveal the question whether Europe women-friendly work environments is true or not by analyzing data for introduction of Exploratory.
+Let's reveal the question whether Europe women-friendly work environments are real or not by analyzing data for the introduction of Exploratory.
 After that, I state my impressions of data which I analyzed.

 - STEP 1: Prepare Project before analyze
-- STEP 2: Caluculate ratio of billionares for each countries
+- STEP 2: Calculate ratio of billionaires for each country
 - STEP 3: Remove outliers
-- STEP 4: Is Europe women-friendly work environments true
+- STEP 4: Is Europe women-friendly work environments real
 - STEP 5: One more thing
-- STEP 6: Share by publishing Note.
+- STEP 6: Sharing the Chart in Reproducible and Collaborative Way

-- Finally: My Observations
+- Finally: Making the World Better for Working Women

 ###STEP 1: Prepare Project Before Analyze